JordanBlount/cursoseresumos/resources.md

 - Fine details to finish

-  - Resize X button in dialog view
+  - (done) Resize X button in dialog view
-  - Create reusable dialog component for dialog trigger grid (large screens)
+  - (done) Create reusable dialog component for dialog trigger grid (large screens)
   - Create search function (combine title, tag, text, description into string to be search)
   - Add styling to footer links (hover, pressed) like nav
   - Fix h1 in the hero section